Where expat moms can exhale

 Here’s what I believe:

-Becoming an expat is hard enough.
+Becoming an expat is hard.
+Being a mom is exhausting.
 Being an expat mom comes with a whole unique set of challenges.

 But it doesn’t have to be at the expense of your health.